Individual - Short-term 1:1 care with a counselor that understands the Carleton experience

 Group – Counselor-facilitated support with your peers who share similar experiences and concerns

-Emergency on-call – access to phone consultation with a counselor after-hours (nights/weekends)
+Urgent on-call – access to phone consultation with a counselor 24/7/365.Services Offered:

 - Short-term individual counseling is offered free to all Carleton students.